chrisjg3/Remake-Game-in-cpp/README.md

 - [Upcoming Plans](#upcoming-plans)

 ## Purpose
-Just to note, this isn't a complete p.
-I wanted to have a fun way to practice smart pointers, linked lists, (data structures, algortihms, best practices, etc.) while I have a few weeks between classes.
-I am also at the same time learning rust, so I may attempt to include some things in rust just to get used to using dynamically allocated memory in that language.
+Just to note, this projects goal is to give me a fun way to practice some data sturcutres and code for fun, this project isn't built for speed or any other type of optimal measure.
+Don't be surprised that I use overly complicated data structures for simple problems, its for the sake of practicing.

+I may later add in some other languages into this at some point; I am learning Java in class and Rust on my own, so they may make an appearence.

 ## Structure of the Source Code and Objects